Local Host Cache

 To ensure that the Citrix Virtual Apps and Desktops Site database is always available, Citrix recommends starting with a fault-tolerant SQL Server deployment, by following high availability best practices from Microsoft.
 (For supported SQL Server high availability features, see Databases.)
 However, network issues and interruptions may result in users not being able to connect to their applications or desktops.

 The Local Host Cache (LHC) feature allows connection brokering operations in a Site to continue when an outage occurs.
 An outage occurs when the connection between a Delivery Controller and the Site database fails in an on-premises Citrix environment.
+Local Host Cache engages when the site database is inaccessible for 90 seconds.

 As of XenApp and XenDesktop 7.16, the connection leasing feature (a predecessor high availability feature in earlier releases) was removed from the product, and is no longer available.